-Viewing areas should be included on all 3G FTPs and have
+Viewing areas should be

 Access

 At least one pair of double gates should be provided to allow maintenance and emergency vehicle access.

 Single gate access and decontamination grills should be provided to every section of pitch available for cross play use.
 The furthest section away from the spectator entrance should have an additional single gate to aid ball retrieval.